-So, how do you plan your social media strategy for short term rental business?
+So, how do you plan your social media strategy For a short-term rental business?

 Let’s take a look.